odk-x/docs/odkx-src/build-app.rst

 `ODK-X Survey <https://docs.odk-x.org/survey-using/>`_: Designing a Form
 ---------------------------------------------------------------------------

 When creating a new form, the appropriate directory structure must be created.
-Once this directory structure is in place, an :file:`.xlsx` form can be created.
+Once this directory structure is in place, a :file:`.xlsx` form can be created.
 From this :file:`.xlsx` form, a :file:`formDef.json` file will be generated using the XLSX Converter.
 This :file:`formDef.json`, in the appropriate directory, is what the system will use to create the Survey form.

 .. _build-app-creating-directory:

 Creating the Directory Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-New forms must be placed under the :file:`app/config/tables/` directory as described in the :ref:`app-designer-dirs-app-config-tables` section.
+New forms must be placed under the :file:`app/config/tables/` directory as described in :ref:`app-designer-dirs-app-config-tables` section.
 Given a form with the name *formId*, it will have a *tableId* of the same name unless you explicitly specify otherwise.
 The directory structure that should be created is :file:`app/config/tables/tableId/forms/formId` (where, under many circumstances, the value for *tableId* will be the same as the value for *formId*).

 .. note::